singpro/singpro.github.io/content/first.md

-Title: Test blog for singpro
+Title: My first post
-Date: 2018-04-20 11:30
+Date: 2018-06-28 23:00
-Category: Test
+Modified: 2018-06-28 23:01
-Tags: pelican, blogging, test
+Category: misc
-slug:a_test
+Tags: first, misc
-Authors: Foo Bar
+Slug: My-first-post
-Summary: A test blog entry
+Authors: Tewodros

-This is my first blog entry and it is a test.
+Summary: More to come.
+Keep watch!

-More to come here.
-Test1.
+This is the *first post* from Singpro project!